eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 ### Gotcha!

-Unlike some other module systems like OSGi and Maven, Ceylon does not support version ranges in module dependencies, and the Ceylon module system never attempts to resolve version conflicts in transitive dependencies automatically.
+Unlike some other module systems such as OSGi and Maven, Ceylon does not support version ranges in module dependencies, and the Ceylon module system never attempts to resolve version conflicts in transitive dependencies automatically.
 Instead Ceylon requires you to _explicitly_ override